What is it?

 With a Zoom Pro account, you can make full use of Zoom for your own meetings.

-- See here for more details and instructions on your account and individual meeting settings, and about how to schedule meetings from your profile web page: https://support.zoom.us/hc/en-us/sections/200461189-Scheduling.
+- See the information at the following Zoom support link for more details and instructions on your account and individual meeting settings, and about how to schedule meetings from your profile web page: https://support.zoom.us/hc/en-us/sections/200461189-Scheduling.

 - A few settings that users commonly find important are the Breakout Room, Polling, and Waiting Room.
 Each individual meeting schedule includes the option to add Alternative Hosts.
 Please make sure to add an alternative host, in case you cannot be present to start your meeting.